Biblioklept/biblioklept.github.io/modlists/journey/index.md

 5. On the next page, select `STALKER Anomaly`
 6. On the next page, keep the `Location` file path default

 > If you have MO2 installed on an SSD or a HDD with little space, you can check the **Show advanced options** box and change the **Downloads** file path to a different drive with more space.
-This will not effect download/game performance, and the downloads can be deleted after the mods have been installed.
+This will not affect download/game performance, and the downloads can be deleted after the mods have been installed.

 7. On the last page, select `Finish`
 8. MO2 will launch and prompt you with a pop-up called `Show tutorial?`, in which you should select `No`